boazdavid/ta-nests/README.md

   so you need to download and install the profile as part of the steps below.

-1. Copy the credentials from your `tradeoff-analytics-service` service in Bluemix to `DemoServlet.java`.
+1. Copy the credentials from your `tradeoff-analytics-service` service in Bluemix to `TAProxyServlet.java`.
 You can use the following command to see the
    credentials:

     ```sh